 There are still some opportunities for you to get involved and help finish the alumni center project.
 Click here to make your donation online now.

-For more information about the project, or if you wish to name one of the remaining rooms, contact John Klocke at 701-788-4787 or email@example.com.
+For more information about the project, or if you wish to make a contribution to the center, contact Beth Swenson at 701-788-4750 or firstname.lastname@example.org.